WybeNetwork/VistaPanel-Customizations/Responsive-Domain-Search/readme.md

 ## Used for:
 Making the VistaPanel search form responsive, so that it does not break the theme(s).

-## Where to put?
+## Where should I put it?
-Put in Header Advert Area (Must)
+Put it in Header Advert Area (IMPORTANT)
-Due to this issue (https://github.com/VPTOfficial/VistaPanel-Customizations/issues/4) reported by MAHOfficial, the code doesn't seem to run properly on other pages.
+Due to [this issue](https://github.com/VPTOfficial/VistaPanel-Customizations/issues/4) reported by [MAHOfficial](https://github.com/mahofficial), the code doesn't seem to run if you put it elsewhere.
 Thank you for your report.

-## Installation :
+## Installation:
-Create a script tag with src pointing to responsive-domain-search.js or responsive-domain-search.min.js for minified version.
+Create a script tag with `src` pointing to `responsive-domain-search.js` or `responsive-domain-search.min.js` for minified version.

-## Initialization :
+## Initialization:
-A variable "affiliate code" can be defined to put your own affiliate code on the domain search but according to iFastNet, this will not give you any money.
+A variable "affiliate code" can be defined to put your own affiliate code on the domain search, but, according to iFastNet, this will not give you any money.

-Variable :
+Variable:
 	* affCode -> 5 digit affiliate code.

 **If the variable is not declared, an affiliate code for my account (PlanetCloud) will be used.**
-**In case this does actually pay money, the money will go into my account and I will appreciate it as a donation :).**
+**In case this method does actually pay money, the money will go into my account and I will appreciate it as a donation :)**

-## USE RAWGIT OR GITCDN TO MAKE SURE THE CONTENT-TYPE HEADER IS SET CORRECTLY.
+##  Content-Type Header Errors
-The RAW option on GitHub can return an incorrect Content-Type header which can make the code not load at all.
+The RAW option on GitHub can return an incorrect Content-Type header which makes the code not load at all.
 * RawGit : https://rawgit.com/
 * GitCDN : http://gitcdn.xyz/